-Welcome to our new series, Growth Chart, where we’ll connect with PA farmers, celebrate local produce, and pair seasonal dishes with Pennsylvania wines.
+Welcome to our new series, Top Crop, where we’ll connect with PA farmers, celebrate local produce, and pair seasonal dishes with Pennsylvania wines.
 First on the docket is spring, which means work is picking up at the state’s small organic farms.
 It also means that Commonwealth eaters are in luck, as warm-weather harbingers begin to appear in shops and markets.

 Hannah Smith-Brubaker runs Village Acres Farm in Mifflintown, Juniata County, with her partner Debra Brubaker.
 Debra grew up on the horseshoe-shaped property abutting Lost Creek, and is the third generation to work the land.
 Village Acres has been certified organic for 28 years, even before there was a federal organic certification program.
 Now Smith-Brubaker is about tackling a fresh challenge: She is executive director of the Pennsylvania Association for Sustainable Agriculture (PASA).

 Spring is an exciting time at Village Acres.
 Their hoop houses will soon say goodbye to bitter winter greens and hello to tender spring mix and baby spinach.
 Woodland wild ramps are appearing.
 The family is prepping pollinator areas for the year — designated spaces for flowering plants that draw bees and other beneficial insects — and clearing out the strawberry patch.
 And the couple and their kids are shearing sheep and welcoming baby lambs: This year, they had their first and second ever sets of triplets.

 All the while, they are gathering around the table to enjoy the spring bounty.
 Smith-Brubaker shared some of her favorites, which we paired with Pennsylvania wines.